Top

 your title goes here

-To customize and align the text, double-click the text to open the Rich Text Editor.
+To customize and align the text, hover your cursor over any text and then double-click to open the Rich Text Editor.

-For more information on Rich Text Editor, see Add Rich Text content inside a Pop-up using the Visual Editor.
+For more information on Rich Text Editor, see Add Rich Text Content Inside a Pop-up using the Visual Editor.

-6. Click the dropdown next to Action, and then select the button action.
+2. Click the dropdown next to Action, and then select the button action.

 Button Action Behavior